firoyj/firoyj.github.io/_posts/2024-07-24-event-notifications-aws.md

 aws sqs add-permission --aws-account-ids AWS_ACCOUNT_ID --actions SendMessage --queue-url AWS_QUEUE_URL --label foo --region AWS_REGION
 ```

-For more information about AWS permissions, see [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_policy-examples.html#example-delegate-xaccount-SQS).
+For more details on AWS permissions, see the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_policy-examples.html#example-delegate-xaccount-SQS).

 ## SQS with Server-Side Encryption

 In addition to the above steps:

 1. Set the SQS queue to use an AWS KMS Customer Master Key (CMK).

 2. Log in to the [AWS console](https://aws.amazon.com/console/)<br>
      i) Navigate to **KMS**.<br>
      ii) Select **Customer Managed Keys**.<br>
-     iii) Find the encryption key that your notification queue is using.<br>
+     iii) Locate the encryption key used by your notification queue.<br>
      iv) Go to the **Key Policy** tab and select **Edit**.

 3. Append the following statement block into the existing policy AWS created for you: